sebinsua/rainbird-neo4j/README.md

 The `statements` parameter will always be set and will contain the [statements](statements) sent to Neo4j.

 The `errors` parameter will contain an array of any errors returned by Neo4j.
-Any errors will have the same index as the statement that caused it.
 If no errors occurred then this list will be empty.

 The `timeout` parameter is only set if `begin`, or `query` within the context of a transaction has been called.
 It contains the datetime stamp when the